jkmackie/means_and_outliers/README.md

 We commonly summarize many numbers with a single number.
 The number is often an average.
 Different averages have different properties.

 We will discuss the arithmetic mean, geometric mean, and harmonic mean.
-Each has a different sensitivity to outliers.
+Each behaves differently with non-uniform data.
 And each has use cases.

 The **arithmetic mean** is the "average" everyone is familiar with.
 We have two numbers, 40 and 60: